felixlopz/hubrise-test-task/content/apps/ikentoo/en/map-ref-codes.md

 ### iKentoo Menu Export

 The previous section showed you how to find ref codes for each menu item.
-You may also find useful to export whole catalog.
+You may also find useful to export the whole catalog.

 - Open the **Items** page from the **Configuration** Menu.
 - Click on the **Export** button: